Why Use an Advertorial Before the Landing Page in Native Advertising Campaigns?

 Users Don’t Feel Like It’s an Ad

 The reason why advertorials and native advertising are a match made in heaven is that they take a similar approach.
-Similarly to advertorials, consumers don’t usually identify native ads as advertising, allowing the message to sink in without stirring negative emotions.
+Similar to advertorials, consumers don’t usually identify native ads as advertising, allowing the message to sink in without stirring negative emotions.

 If combined properly, the advertorials and native advertising combo can help you break down the features of your product or service without making users feel like they’re being sold something.
-However, you need to implement language that’s suggestive without sounding like a sales pitch and be as objective as possible, even if it means discussing some of the downsides of your product.
+However, you need to implement suggestive language without sounding like a sales pitch and be as objective as possible, even if it means discussing some of the downsides of your product.

 Allows You to Highlight the Products Being Promoted